Table of Contents

 - 1 Chamomile Tincture recipe and medicinal uses

 - 2 Chamomile Tea Recipe and Health Benefits

 Chamomile is flowering medicinal herb from Asteraceae family.
 It is available in two varieties, German Chamomile and Roman Chamomile.
 It has been used traditionally to treat various health conditions such as insomnia, sleep disorders, anxiety, stress, stomach problems and skin problems.
-Chamomile is folk medicine to treat infant colic, dyspepsia and diarrhoea.
-Some studies has shown its beneficial effect in curing infant colic when given in form of herbal tea in dose of 150 ml three times a day.
+Chamomile is folk medicine to treat infant colic, dyspepsia and diarrhea.
+Some studies has shown its beneficial effect in curing infant colic when given in the form of herbal tea in a dose of 150 ml three times a day.

 Common Names: chamomile, German chamomile, camomile, Hungarian Chamomile, True chamomile, Common chamomile, Small camomile, Horse gowan

 Botanical Names: Matricaria recutita (German chamomile or wild chamomile), Chamaemelum nobile (Roman or English, chamomile)

 Family: Asteraceae syn.
 Compositae

 Chamomile is annual herbaceous plant native to Europe which grows to height of one to two feet.
 It has solitary flower at the top of the branches.
 These aromatic flowers are white in colour with yellow centre.
 Its flowering time is from late spring to early summer.
 The flowers are sweet, calming, cooling and used for medicinal purpose.

 Medicinal properties of Chamomile

 Chamomile has analgesic, antiallergenic, antibacterial, antifungal, anti-inflammatory, anti-rheumatic, antiseptic, antispasmodic, carminative, digestive, muscle relaxant, nervine, sedative, stomachic, carminative, bacteriostatic and fungistatic properties.